colterhobbs/hugo-theme-dream/content/standards/rtp.md

 - Lenovo Servers
 - Lenovo Desktops & Laptops

-## Printers & All-In-Ones
+## Printers
+The following are the printers we recommend and support.
+While we may support other printers, these have been proven to be compatible with our tools and services, as well as meet our security requirements.
 > We have had great success with Brother brand printers in the last 10
 > years.
 They have proven to be affordable, durable and easy to support.
 - [Brother MFCL2750DWXL Compact Monochrome Multifunction Printer](https://amzn.to/3pXshty)
   - Good for single person operation or small groups.
 - [Brother MVCL5700DW Large Monochrome Multifunction Printer](https://amzn.to/3cB84Xu)
-  - Good for single person operation or small groups.
+  - Good for small groups.
 - [Brother MFCL2710DW Monochrome Multifunction Printer](https://amzn.to/3Q0H2qa)
   - Good for single person operation.
 - [Brother HL-L8360CDW Business Color Laser Printer](https://amzn.to/3AWCFrO)